Greg Benson: Retarded Policeman

 Retarded Policeman is an American YouTube comedy web series written, directed, and edited by Benson, and based on an idea by his wife, producer and performer, Kim Evey.
 Scott Perry, Josh "The Ponceman" Perry's brother, has worked on the series.

-The videos are uploaded on YouTube under the channel MediocreFilms.
+The videos were uploaded on YouTube under the channel MediocreFilms, later made private at an unknown date.

 Synopsis

 The fictional series follows learning impaired Officer Ponce (Josh "The Ponceman" Perry) as he pulls over members of the public.

 Theme song

 The following is the lyrics to the 8 second long theme song played at the start of the video.
 Episode 15 had a rock remix of the theme song performed by Dave Days.